joeylockie/lockiemedia/AI_PROJECT_LOG.md

 ## 6. Known Issues / Bugs (Related to current work or recently discovered):

-* The error `FirebaseError: Missing or insufficient permissions` when `featureFlagService.js` tried to fetch flags from Firestore initially.
-This was mitigated by ensuring an authenticated user exists before the fetch, but the root cause might be that the initial, unauthenticated read is still attempted by some part of Firebase's auto-initialization if not carefully managed.
-For now, the admin panel works once an admin is logged in.
-* The Firestore `Write` 400 errors in the console when the admin panel loads and signs out a non-admin user.
-This might be related to Firestore trying to persist some state or pending writes from a previous (potentially anonymous) session that gets terminated abruptly.
-(This is an observation from the user's console log, needs more investigation if it persists or causes issues).

 ## 7. Future/Pending Work (Overall Project - High Level):